Gluten Free Chocolate Peppermint Shortbread Cookies

 Ingredients

-• Peppermint Extract: I use organic peppermint extract in the cookies, which give
+• Peppermint Extract: I use organic peppermint extract in the cookies, which gives these holiday cookies a cool, minty flavor.

 • Almond Flour: I use organic almond flour in these gluten free cookies, which gives them a great crispy texture.